rricard/mongoose-fs/README.md

-# mongoose-fs-fork
+# mongoose-fs

-Forked Mongoose plugin for large attributes storage in GridFS.
-This fork synchronizes the RetrieveBlobs() and save() functions with Promises.
+Mongoose plugin for large attributes storage in GridFS.
-On node 0.12 I noticed synchronization issues, which did not retrieve the blobs saved in GridFS.
-A Pull request has been made to mongoose-fs.

 ## Why ?